dreamerjake/ontogenesis/ontogenesis/roadmap.md

 Being present when a skill is used by a npc or enemy should let the player learn it after a while?
     -Have this be in tutorial: start with no skills, and have NPC say "Watch closely..." etc -Alternatively, learn skill components rather than full skills?
+Stamina system for movement and a basic attack?

 ### Mob AI Scratchpad
 Predatory